sathish-palanivelu/HealthKitReader/README.md

  1. download the code from GIT
  2. run 'cordova build ios'
- 3. change the config.xml with your apple details
+ 3. this will create the xcode version of the project
- 4. this will create the xcode version of the project
+ 4. change the config.xml with your apple account details
  5. change the certificate setting in xcode
  6. add some manuel heart rate data in the phone
  7. try to run the application from xcode connecting to the iphone